Mobile Radio Networks and Weather Radars Dualism: Rainfall Measurement Revolution in Densely Populated Areas: Conclusions

 \section{Conclusions}

 This study proposed an unprecedented methodology for rainfall observation, exploiting radio signals from BS, traditionally dedicated to mobile communications, as a completely new source of information.
 By applying a processing strategy analogous to that used in weather radar systems, this approach enables precipitation detection at significantly finer spatial and temporal scales than previously achievable.
 With the aid of an EM simulation tool, it has been demonstrated that BS system, although it is not optimized for rain observation, is able track medium to high precipitation intensities within 20 km distance from each BS site.
-An experiment with actual measured data in rainy conditions confirmed the simulation outcomes.
 Special emphasis has been put ground clutter removal from Doppler spectrum acquired by BS which represent one of the main limitation of BS for weather applications.
-A clutter filtering technique, borrowed from those applied to weather radars, has been adapted to BS characteristic and successfully applied to BS acquisitions.
+A clutter filtering technique, borrowed from those applied to weather radars, has been adapted to BS characteristics.
 The outcomes achieved clearly open to validation campaigns and massive use of BS in a networking way and vast areas.

 \appendices